Martiless/nondairy-godmother/README.md

 ![Menus](/static/images/menus.png)
 </details>
 A visitor to the site can view the three menus available at the restaurant, that is, a Lunch Menu, a Dinner Menu and a Cocktails Menu.
-Each menu can be viewed by clicking on the menu name or alternatively can be downloaded for viewing at a later point.
+Each menu can be viewed by clicking on the menu name or can be downloaded for viewing at a later point.

 &nbsp;